Install integrations

 pass: OrgPass

-1. Create a packages.txt file with the integrations to be installed.
-Versions can be specified after the package name
+1. Create a packages.txt file with the list of integrations to be installed.
+You can specify versions after the package name.

 CluedIn.Crawling.HubSpot